tamimattafi/backend-demo/README.md

-# Spring-Boot RestApi on Kotlin
+# Spring-Boot RestApi on Kotlin Demo
 This project was created with the learning-flow of Spring Boot in order to keep the learned data safe for revision.

 ## Endpoints